Skip to Main Content

 FAIR Plan insurance explained

-A FAIR Plan, which stands for Fair Access to Insurance Requirements, is a program that allows high-risk homeowners to purchase home insurance.
-People who get insurance through a FAIR Plan are typically not eligible for coverage through the standard home insurance market because their home is located in a high-risk area or they have other red flags that concern insurers.
+A FAIR Plan, which stands for Fair Access to Insurance Requirements, is a program that allows high-risk homeowners to purchase a home insurance policy.
+People who get insurance through a FAIR Plan are typically not eligible for coverage through the standard home insurance market because their home is located in a high-risk area or they have other red flags that deter insurers.

 When it comes to the actual coverage, homeowners insurance through a FAIR Plan is pretty limited.
-Many plans may only include dwelling and personal property coverage on a named perils basis.
+Many plans may only include dwelling and personal property coverage on a named-perils basis.
 You most likely cannot get liability, medical payments or loss of use coverage through a FAIR Plan.
-Most states’ FAIR Plans only insure homes at actual cash value, as opposed to replacement cost value.
+Further, most states’ FAIR Plans only insure homes at actual cash value, as opposed to replacement cost value.

 FAIR Plans specifically cover high-risk homes and high-risk homeowners.
 However, the criteria for what is considered a high-risk home is very specific.
 Here are some of the characteristics of a high-risk home that may qualify you for FAIR Plan insurance: